simonmichael/hledger_site/src/index.md

 account dépenses                        ; type:Expense
 ```

-Or all accounts, currencies and tags, if you want [strict error checking](hledger.md#strict-mode):
+Or declare all accounts, currencies and tags, if you want [strict error checking](hledger.md#strict-mode):
 ```journal

 account assets                   ; type:A